 Applying for a USDA license

 If your state/tribal government has (a) not prohibited the production of hemp and (b) they have not and do not intend to submit a plan, then you can submit an application for a license directly to the USDA.
-Applications for USDA licenses opened on December 1, 2019 and can be found on their website here.
+Applications for USDA licenses opened on December 1, 2019.
 For the first year, the USDA is accepting applications at any time.
 Thereafter, the USDA application window will be between August 1st and October 31st of each year.
 USDA licenses are NOT transferable or subject to sale and they must be renewed every 3 years.

 What about cultivation under the 2014 Farm Bill?